Effects of inertia on conformation and dynamics of tangentially-driven active filaments: Results

-To rationalize the remarkable enhancement of dynamics, we put forward analytical calculations which illuminate the relationship between TACFs of the velocity and the total active force $\vec{F}^a $ in the steady-state limit for any active polymer model.
-We compare theoretical predictions and simulation results for tangentially-driven polymers.
-The dynamics of center of mass velocity $\vec{V}_{\text{cm}}(t)=\frac{1}{N}\sum_{i=1}^{N} \vec{v}_i$ is obtained by summing the equations of motions of all the beads given by Eq.~\eqref{eq:Langevin}.
+The dynamics of center of mass velocity $\vec{V}_{\text{cm}}(t)$ is obtained by summing the equations of motions of all the beads given by Eq.~\eqref{eq:Langevin}.
 As contributions from the internal forces cancel out, the equation for $\vec{V}_{\text{cm}}(t)$ simplifies to:

 in which $\vec{F} ^r=\sum_{i=1}^N \vec{f}_i^r$ is a sum of all the random forces with a zero mean and $\langle \vec{F}^r(t) \cdot \vec{F}^r (t') \rangle=6 N D_0 \gamma^2 \delta(t-t')$.
 Integrating this first-order differential equation yields